Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Packet Processing

-Specific packet information is extracted for the localization algorithms.
-Wi-Fi RSSI and Wi-Fi Signal Quality Index (SQI) correlate to RX powers of the routers.
+Specific Wi-Fi packet features are extracted as fingerprints for localization.
+Wi-Fi RSSI and Wi-Fi Signal Quality Index (SQI) correlate to the received (RX) powers of the routers.
 High RSSI values indicate the mobile devices are close to the routers and the RX power of the routers is large.
 Low RSSI values indicate mobile devices are far away from the routers and the RX power of the routers is small.
 Some wireless interfaces report the noise power of specific channels and packets.
 SQI is a function of RSSI and noise power.
 If the RSSI values are high, then the SQI values are high.
 Moreover, if the noise power is high, then the SQI values are low.